 Science courses (A & P and Microbiology) are valid for up to seven years.

-BEFORE submitting an application for the 2017 Online Bridge Program, you are required to successfully complete the Kaplan Admissions Exam by meeting program benchmarks.
-This is a Proctored exam that you will link directly to Kaplan but you must have a proctor.
+BEFORE submitting an application for the 2018 Online Bridge Program, you are required to successfully complete the Kaplan Admissions Exam by meeting program benchmarks.

 The most recent edition of the Kaplan Nursing School Entrance Exam (6th Edition) is recommended as a study guide by Kaplan and is available at the HCC Bookstores or at: www.amazon.com.